 As a result of the reduced potentiometric surface, the Southern Water Use Caution Area (SWUCA) was established in 1992, which encompasses an area of approximately 5,100 square miles (13,209 square km), including all or part of eight counties in the southern portion of the District (Marchand et al. 2018), as well as the Little Manatee River watershed (Figure 2-22).
 Historical increases in groundwater use occurred between 1974 and 2004 due to an estimated ten-fold increase in row-crop agriculture, including the cultivation of tomatoes, strawberries, cucumbers, and melons.
 The SWUCA Recovery Strategy was adopted in 2006 to address declines in aquifer levels, exceeding 50 ft (15.2 m) in some areas, from groundwater withdrawals.
 These declines have contributed to saltwater intrusion along the coast, reduced flows in the Upper Peace River, and lower lake levels in Polk and Highlands Counties.
-Additionally, an area of about 708 square miles (1,834 square km) located along the coast of southern Hillsborough, Manatee, and northwestern Sarasota counties, where the concern for saltwater intrusion was greatest, was designated as the Most Impacted Area (MIA) (Figure 2-23).
+Additionally, an area of about 708 square miles (1,834 square km) located along the concern for saltwater intrusion was greatest, was designated as the Most Impacted Area (MIA) (Figure 2-23).